Mystc-myst/Interface/docs/key_application_flow.md

 4. **Context management** – All contextual data flows through `diaryStore.js`, allowing expansion into features like the Knowledge Dock or additional agent pipelines without using a database.

 The intent is to keep the pipeline modular so future agents can reference and update diary entries or derived outputs while maintaining history.
+5. **Editing and deletion** – Existing entries can be updated or removed via the API.
+Editing an entry will refresh its timestamp and re-run the Resistor → Interpreter → Forge → Lune agent chain so the reflections stay in sync.